 In 2019, the CHF BC Board completed a reorganization of the group of social enterprises to modernize and streamline governance and provide better oversight to its operations.

 The combined business of CHF BC, COHO Management Services and the Community Land Trust has increased in sophistication.
-The new governance structure ensures that CHF BC and its subsidiary enterprises work together to advance CHF BC's mission and vision.
+The ew governance structure ensures that the direction of all CHF BC and its social enterprises are collectively advancing the mission and vision of CHF BC.

-Now directors elected or acclaimed to the CHF BC Board are automatically directors of COHO Management Services Society and the Community Land Trust Group of Societies.
+Now directors elected or acclaimed to the CHF BC Board are ctors of COHO Management Services Society and the Community Land Trust Group of Societies.